menu

 • By Harshit Agarwal

-• Read time 7 Mins Read
+• Read time 6 Mins Read

-• Last updated on: May 8, 2024
+• Last updated on: Feb 27, 2025

-The protocol has been significantly repurposed and re-targeted over the years especially now to the mobile platform apart from the web.
-While it has picked up pace and adoption, it has also become a target for hackers precisely for the same reason and also because most developers do not implement it the right way.
+Over the years, the protocol has been significantly repurposed and re-targeted, especially now for mobile platforms other than the web.
+While it has picked up pace and adoption, it has also become a target for hackers precisely because of the same reason and because most developers do not implement it correctly.
+Let's delve deeper into this protocol and understand why this is both a boon and a bane.

 Then what exactly is OAuth?

-A paper written by researchers of Carnegie Mellon University explains this very well.Originally, OAuth was designed to provide a secure authorization mechanism for websites.
-It defines a process for end-users to grant a third-party website the access to their private resources stored on a service provider.
-The third-party website is often referred to as the consumer, client, or relying party.
-Often the word relying party is used.
+A paper written by researchers at Carnegie Mellon University explains this very well.
+Originally, OAuth was designed to provide a secure authorization mechanism for websites.
+It defines a process for end-users to grant a third-party website access to their private resources stored on a service provider.
+The third-party website is often called the consumer, client, or relying party, and the word "relying party" is often used.

-Authentication Vs Authorization
+Authentication vs Authorization

-The OAuth website gives a simple metaphor to understand this - chocolate vs. fudge.
-Basically, the nature of both is different - chocolate is an ingredient, fudge is a confection.
+The OAuth website gives a simple metaphor to help you understand this - chocolate vs. fudge.
+Basically, the nature of both is different - chocolate is an ingredient, and fudge is a confection.
 Chocolate can be used to make many different things, and it can even be used on its own.
-Fudge can be made out of many different things, and one of those things might be chocolate, but it takes more than one ingredient to make fudge happen and it might not even involve chocolate.
+Fudge can be made out of many different things, and one of those things might be chocolate, but it takes more than one ingredient to make fudge happen, and it might not even involve chocolate.
 As such, it's incorrect to say that chocolate equals fudge, and it's certainly overreaching to say that chocolate equals chocolate fudge.

 Related Topic- Understanding OWASP Top 10 Mobile: Poor Authorization and Authentication

-OAuth for Mobile Applications
+OAuth for mobile applications

-So, what's the big deal you ask?
+So, what's the big deal, you ask?

 Must Read: 3 Basic Mobile Security Principles that Every App Developer Should Be Aware of